Report urges fixes to online child exploitation CyberTipline before AI makes it worse

 It’s also easy for the system to get distracted.
 The report reveals that NCMEC recently hit a milestone of a million reports in a single day due to a meme that was spreading on multiple platforms -- which some people thought was funny and others were sharing out of outrage.

 “That day actually led them to make some changes,” Stamos said.
-“It took them weeks to get through that backlog” by making it easier to cluster those images together in certain ways.
+“It took them weeks to get through that backlog” by making it easier to cluster those images together.

-The CyberTipline received more than 36 million reports in 2023, nearly all of them from online platforms.
+The CyberTipline received more than 36 million reports in 2023, nearly all from online platforms.
 Facebook, Instagram and Google were the companies that sent in the highest number of reports.
-The overall number of reports has been dramatically increasing.
+The overall number has been dramatically increasing.

 Hundreds of reports concerned the same offender, and many included multiple images or videos.
 Around 92% of the reports filed in 2023 involved countries outside the U.S., a large shift from 2008 when the majority involved victims or offenders inside the U.S.